 Cristiano Brambilla, engineer and Senior Vice President at Hines Italy, is head of the Project and Construction Management team since the year 2017, a background that has provided him with an extensive experience in complex projects of diverse nature in the Real Estate sector.
 Brambilla works closely to the Country Head and Managing Director of the reknown international firm, being a key person in the company in all the technical aspects.

-Dario Trabucco, architect and PhD, is an associate professor at the Iuav University of Venice (Italy), where he teaches Building Technology.
+Dario Trabucco, architect and PhD, is an associate professor at the Università Iuav di Venezia (Italy), where he teaches Building Technology.
 Since 2012 holds the position of Research Manager within the CTBUH research office, where he is involved in teaching and research activities related to tall buildings, including the Life Cycle Assessment analysis, service core design, vertical transportation, and issues regarding renovation and refurbishment.